Pogba, Fernandes and now Van de Beek: Where will Man Utd's new £40m signing play? | Goal.com

 When facing some of the league's most prolific attacks Solskjaer opted to deploy three centre-backs, with Luke Shaw tucking in alongside Victor Lindelof and Harry Maguire.

-Playing such a system could in turn see Van de Beek and Pogba act as traditional midfield pairing, with Fernandes deployed as a No.10 behind split strikers.
+Playing such a system could in turn see Van de Beek and Pogba act as a traditional midfield pairing, with Fernandes deployed as a number 10 behind split strikers.

 Such a formation would allow Van de Beek increased opportunities in attack, though that would also bring with it additional defensive responsibilities for Pogba, for whom sitting in front of a defence is not a strength.